 Inspired by a family legacy of travel and missionary work and memories of her grandparents, who regaled her with stories of their childhoods in India and Japan, Dr. Benes has dedicated much of her career to humanitarian outreach, teaching, and international consulting.
 Dr. Benes briefly remained at the Wills Eye Hospital as a staff physician before traveling to Nairobi, where she spent 1980 as a lecturer and guest faculty in neuro-ophthalmology at Kenyatta University and visiting staff at Tumu Hospital.
 Though she returned to the United States in 1981 to accept a professorship at Ohio State University, Dr. Benes’ time at Kenyatta University inspired her to continue her focus on global medicine.
-Both she and her husband, James, traveled extensively with the Peace Corps over the next three decades, including surgery and teaching trips to Ecuador and the Marshall Islands in 1985 and 1987, and expert consultation on a 1992 blindness and malnutrition survey by the Honduran government.
+She has traveled over four decades as a medical volunteer, including doing surgery and teaching trips to Ecuador and the Marshall Islands in 1985 and 1987, and providing expert consultation on a 1992 blindness and malnutrition survey in Honduras.
 Her work continued with medical aid trips to Mexico and the Republic of Georgia in the 1990s, and she was invited to address a national meeting of physicians in Peru in 2002 and lecture at Haceteppe University Medical School in Ankara, Turkey, in both 1995 and 2003.